 - As your child gets older, involve them in decisions about their asthma medications and management.

-Other medication and asthma
+Other medication and asthma triggers

-It is very important that you inform your doctor and pharmacist that you have asthma, when a new medicine is prescribed to you or when you are buying over-the-counter medication or complementary therapies.
+It is very important that you inform your doctor and pharmacist that you have asthma when a new medicine is prescribed to you or when you are buying over-the-counter medication or complementary therapies.

 - aspirin – contained in some medication, such as pain relievers